testflows/TestFlows-WebSite/source/handbook/index.md

 version: 1.0
 ```

-Only the `version` attribute is requirement and the others are optional.
+Only the `version` attribute is always required and the others are optional.
 The `version` attribute allows to track material changes to the requirement over the
-lifetime of the product and makes sure the tests get updates when requirement has been
+lifetime of the product and makes sure the tests get updated when requirement has been
 updated to a new version.

 Any text found until the next section is considered to be the description of the requirement.